GabyReboot/giac_index/README.md

 # giac_index
-Simple for formatting large .tsv files to docx in a pretty format
+Simple script for formatting large .tsv files to docx in a pretty format

 <h3>Reqs </h3>